nutmix/RandomArray2/README.md

 Installation:
 -------------
-1. download the .c2addon file (good luck with that - github doesnt make it easy)
+1. download the latest release https://github.com/nutmix/RandomArray2/releases
+2. unzip.
-2. drag and drop it on your C2 installation
+3. drag and drop the RandomArray2.c2addon file on your C2 installation

 OR